zerothi/sisl/docs/quickstart/install.rst

    It is not recommended to use these flags for production runs.

-Passing options to the build-system through :code:`pip` should de done with the following convention
+Passing options to the build-system through :code:`pip` should be done with the following convention